 For most people, however, a trip to Hawaii and to Aulani is a truly special vacation experience.
 Many want to splurge on some special "above and beyond" experiences.
 Disney has a lot of those as well.
 The key is knowing what extras are right for your family's interests, the ages and stages of your kids, and your budget.

-My family has now taken five trips to Aulani in the last decade, including our most recent visit in October 2022.
-A lot has changed since our first trip in spring 2013 was when I was pregnant with my now 9 year old son.
+My family has now taken five trips to Aulani in the last decade or so, visiting with ages from toddler to teen.
+A lot has changed since our first trip in spring 2013 was when I was pregnant with my now 11 year old son.
 The resort is larger and has many more activity and dining choices.
 Over the years, we have experienced nearly everything Aulani has to offer.
 So we have some thoughts about what has provided us with value and what activities fit families best at different points in time.

 Planning an Aulani vacation and need guidance as to what things to do and where to spend money?
 Here are some of the extras and splurges that we found truly worthwhile you may want to consider too.